andreasb/simplerecipesearch/README.md

 ```
     npm install -d
 ```
-5. Download the recipes from [Open Recipes](http://openrecip.es/) and [import them into your MongoDB](http://docs.mongodb.org/manual/reference/program/mongoimport/).
+5. Download the recipes from [Open Recipes](http://openrecip.es/) and [import them into your MongoDB](http://docs.mongodb.org/manual/reference/program/mongoimport/)

-6. Create a `config.js` based on `config.example.js` and your DB info.
+6. Create a `config.js` based on `config.example.js` and your DB info

 7. Run the app
 ```